zeek/zeek/scripts/base/init-bare.zeek.rst

    :Default: ``1024``

    Size of per-connection buffer used for dynamic protocol detection.
-For each connection, Bro buffers this initial amount of payload in memory so that complete protocol analysis can start even after the initial packets have already passed through (i.e., when a DPD signature matches only later).
+For each connection, Zeek buffers this initial amount of payload in memory so that complete protocol analysis can start even after the initial packets have already passed through (i.e., when a DPD signature matches only later).
    However, once the buffer is full, data is deleted and lost to analyzers that